Lotus Emira: History

-Pricing was announced on 20 September 2021 for the UK, starting at £59,995 for the base i4 and £75,995 including 20% VAT tax for the V6 First Edition.
-US pricing was announced on 1 October 2021 starting at $74,900 for the base i4 and $93,900 for the V6 First Edition.
-The V6 First Edition was expected to have been available by Spring 2022 with the i4 following in Autumn 2022.

 In 2022, the Emira made its debut in Malaysia with the First Edition being the variant on offer.
-It will be powered by the 3.5 litre supercharged V6.
+It was powered by the 3.5 litre supercharged V6.

 Global post-pandemic supply chain issues meant that the factory was unable to get to full production capacity during 2022.
 The first EU and UK V6 manual variants (including some UK dealer demonstrator V6 cars) were delivered to customers in Q4 2022.
-Plans for 2023 include the first V6 automatic deliveries for the EU and UK in Q1, and US V6 deliveries starting in Q2. i4 variant production for the UK is now planned to start in Q3.
+Plans for 2023 included the first V6 automatic deliveries for the EU and UK in Q1, and US V6 deliveries starting in Q4. i4 variant production for the UK started in Q3.

+GT4

+In 2022, Lotus revealed that they would be making the Emira GT4, for GT4 competition.
+Following a few updates, the car was first released to customers in autumn 2023.
+The car made its racing debut in the 2023 GT Cup Championship, followed by its global racing debut at the Great Bay GT Cup in November 2023, where it scored a 1-2 finish.